ismaproco/nano-maps/README.md

 - Added the possibility of having multiple markers in one map with different types and icons.

-- Is needed a better way to implement the marker management is better that every click add a new marker, or that the position change with every click, I need to evaluate the most UX way to do it.
+- Is needed a better way to implement the marker management is better that every click add a new marker, or that the position change with every click, I need to evaluate a better UX.

 - The images didn't look clear in the map so i added a shadow to them.

 Resources